kallebelins/mvp24hours-netcore-samples/README.md

 Please consider donating if you think this library is useful to you or that my work is valuable.
 Glad if you can help me [buy a cup of coffee](https://www.paypal.com/donate/?hosted_button_id=EKA2L256GJVQC). :heart:

 ## Community
-Users, stakeholders, students, enthusiasts, developers, programmers [connect on Telegram](https://t.me/+6_sL0y2TE-ZkMmZh) to follow our growth closely!
+Users, interested parties, students, enthusiasts, developers, programmers [connect on LinkedIn](https://www.linkedin.com/in/kallebelins/) to closely follow our growth!

 ## Sponsors
 Be a sponsor by choosing this project to accelerate your products.